Quansight/Quansight-website/apps/labs/posts/numpy-string-ufuncs.md

 But that's not all!
 While all of this was brewing, [Nathan Goldbaum](https://github.com/ngoldbaum) was also working on a variable length string dtype with support for UTF-8.
-Combining these two work streams, NumPy 2.0 comes with a new `numpy.strings` namepsace that implements fast ufuncs for most of the string operations (with more to come soon!) with support for byte strings (ASCII) and unicode (both UTF-8 and UTF-32).
+Combining these two work streams, NumPy 2.0 comes with a new `numpy.strings` namespace that implements fast ufuncs for most of the string operations (with more to come soon!) with support for byte strings (ASCII) and unicode (both UTF-8 and UTF-32).